-You can generally deduct all interest you pay or accrue during the tax year on debts related to your trade or business.
+You can generally deduct as a business expense all interest you pay or accrue during the tax year on debts related to your trade or business.
 Interest relates to your trade or business if you use the proceeds of the loan for a trade or business expense.
 It does not matter what type of property secures the loan.
 You can deduct interest on a debt only if you meet all the following requirements.